top of page

 Mileage on purchase; Roaming Home Study

-We also found that as of 2023, the most common year of vehicle was a 2015 reg.
+We also found that as of 2023, the most common registration year of vans was 2015.
 This means that on average people are using a van that is 8 years old.

 Most common year of van (as of 2023)